simran-memon/travel-o-cloud/README.md

 * Sage Maker: A service used to build, train and deploy ML models.
 This application can be further enhanced to help users in recommending hotels based on location and                       customer reviews.

-* Code Pipeline: A CI/CD service which enables continuous integration and delivery when ever a code commit occurs in github and S3.
+* Code Pipeline: A CI/CD service which enables continuous integration and delivery when ever a code commit occurs in github and gets uploaded to S3.
 An updated deployed version is delivered                    to Elastic bean stalk application.

 ## Application Screenshots: